 Application : Applied

-Explanation on : application of the practice The Board has reviewed and approved a Code of Ethics and Conduct on 6 October 2017 which assists the Directors and employees in defining ethical standards and conduct at work.
-The code sets out the behavioural expectations to be observed in managing conflicts of interest, treatment of confidential information, inside information and securities trading, protection of Group assets and funds, compliance with the law, personal gifting, health and safety, harassment, additional interest or employment, fair and courteous behavior, public statements and misconduct.
-The Code of Conduct and Ethics is accessible at www.landmarks.com.my .
-The Code of Ethics and Conduct will be reviewed in 2018 to include preventing corruption and money laundering.
+Explanation on : application of the practice The Board has revised and approved the Code of Ethics and Conduct on 19 November 2018 which assists the Directors and employees in defining ethical standards and conduct at work.
+The code sets out the behavioural expectations to be observed in managing conflicts of interest, treatment of confidential information, inside information and securities trading, protection of Group assets and funds, compliance with the law, personal gifting, anti-corruption, health and safety, harassment, additional interest or employment, fair and courteous behavior, public statements and misconduct.
+The Board had approved an Anti-Money Laundering Policy on 19 November 2018.
+The Code of Conduct and Ethics and Anti-Money Laundering Policy are accessible at www.landmarks.com.my.

 Explanation for : departure

-red to complete the columns below.
-Non-large companies are encouraged
+Large companies are re encouraged to complete to equired to complete the columns below.
+Non-large companies are he columns below.

-to complete the columns b elow.

 Measure :

 Timeframe :